Amadeus5544/A_Cords-idsabovehead/README.md

 # Display Coordinates in FiveM

-This Lua script for the FiveM game displays the player's coordinates on the screen and allows the user to turn the display on and off with the /coords command.
+This Lua script for the FiveM game displays the player's coordinates on the screen, and allows the user to toggle the display on and off with the /coords command.
+Additionally, the script displays the player's id and name above his head.

 ## Usage